Sank's Glossary of Linguistics

 SANDHI

 1. (Phonology) The ways in which speech sounds influence each other when they are neighbors is of great interest to contemporary phoneticians and phonologists (cf. assimilation and coalescence), but the subject is also one which interested the Sanskrit grammarians of India (who introduced the term) over two thousand years ago.
-The notion of sandhi is used mainly in the area between morphology and phonology, and is not much used in the study of pronunciation.
+The notion of sandhi is used mainly in the area between morphology and phonology, and it is not much used in the study of pronunciation.
 It is most commonly found in discussion of tone languages and the contextual influences on tones. | Peter Roach, 2011

 2. (Phonology) Literally, juncture phenomena: assimilation or other combinatory phenomena that cross word boundaries.
-Example: Deletion of /t/ in the Dutch phrase post brengen. | ?
+Example: Deletion of /t/ in the Dutch phrase post brengen. | Utrecht Lexicon of Linguistics, 2001

-Sandhi occurs in many languages, particularly in the phonology of Indian languages, especially Sanskrit, Tamil, Sinhala, Telugu, Marathi, Hindi, Pali, Kannada, Bengali, Assamese, Malayalam.
-Many dialects of British English show linking and intrusive R. | Wikipedia, 2022
+Sandhi occurs in many languages, e.g. in the phonology of South Asian languages (especially Sanskrit, Tamil, Sinhala, Telugu, Marathi, Hindi, Pali, Kannada, Bengali, Assamese, Malayalam).
+Many dialects of British English show linking and intrusive R. | Wikipedia, 2024

 SATELLITE-FRAMING